openfoodfacts/power-user-script/README.md

 # power-user-script
-User script for your browser, to empower Open Food Facts contribution.
+User script for your browser, to empower [Open Food Facts](https://world.openfoodfacts.org/)  contribution.
+Power User Script is a kind of laboratory, to explore new features before they can get into Open Food Facts.

 Some features:
 * keyboard shortcuts to different pages: product edition (e), product JSON (a), view mode (v), etc.
 * styling improvements via CSS: barcode highlighted, fields highlighted, etc.
 * show/hide barcode